elihunter173/website/content/notes/ncsu/2f/soc202/index.md

 these groups, people communicate, have common goals/norms, and has a subject sense of "we".

+{% aside() %}
-**Note:** Categories, people with some common features, aren't necessarily social groups.
+Categories, people with some common features, aren't necessarily social groups.

+TODO: Remove this example text
+{% end %}

 ## Formal Organizations